QUEST CORE PLUS

 Option 4 - Physical Fitness and Training

-The theory component of this course will give students a good foundation for understanding the human body in relation to development of fitness and also general health and injury prevention and management.
-The practical component is based on the students developing and managing a fitness program to achieve certain fitness goals for themselves and other Quest students.
+The theory component of this course will give participants a good foundation for understanding the human body in relation to development of fitness and also general health and injury prevention and management.
+The practical component is based on the participants developing and managing a fitness program to achieve certain fitness goals for themselves and other Quest students.
 The theory course will cover the following:

 - Physiology and fitness – understanding basic physiology, the stress/adaptation cycle